gbroques/product-breakdown-structure/README.md

 4. #400-000 - Instruments
 5. #500-000 - Sides

+Note, #000-000 is reserved to refer to the overall machine or root-level.

+In the above scheme, the maximum levels of hierarchy and number of parts is fixed.

 **Source:** [How to Organize Your Project with a PBS System - Marble Machine X #57](https://www.youtube.com/watch?v=zVyEsMiwvVc)

 ## Applying to FreeCAD